0

-University of Massachusetts Global and the Community College of the Air Force (CCAF) have partnered to offer online courses for Airmen in order to complete their CCAF Associate Degree general education courses as required by CCAF.
+University of Massachusetts Global and the Community College of the Air Force (CCAF) have partnered to offer online courses for Airmen, Air Force, Space Force, and Guardians service members in order to complete their CCAF Associate Degree general education courses as required by CCAF.

 The Community College of the Air Force launched the GEM program on March 2, 2009 on the CCAF Web page, and can be accessed through the Air Force Portal.
-University of Massachusetts Global became a GEM Partner in May of 2011.
-GEM courses are offered on online to make it more accessible for CCAF students.
-This helps them complete the curriculum in a faster and more efficient manner.
+University of Massachusetts Global became a GEM Partner in May 2011.
+GEM courses are offered online to make them more accessible for CCAF students.
+This helps them complete the curriculum in a faster and more efficiently.

 With the General Education Mobile program, students near the beginning of their education will enroll in general education classes taken through University of Massachusetts Global.
 Credits will transfer and apply towards the CCAF degree.